 The Supreme Court upheld the school's decision.
 The case underscored the principle that schools can restrict lewd, indecent, or offensive speech in a school context.
 The school can set standards for student speech at assemblies or other school-sponsored activities.

 Free Speech in Colleges and Universities

-Public school free speech rights for students can be divided into those applying to elementary and secondary students and those dealing with college issues.
-Since college students are adults, the First Amendment situations dealt with are substantially different.
-Analyzing student free speech rights in this way can give a cohesive picture of those rights for students today.
+We can divide public school free speech rights for students into those applying to elementary and secondary students and those dealing with college issues.
+Since college students are adults, the First Amendment situations are very different.
+For more information on this, visit FindLaw's Higher Education Free Speech Issues article.

 Need Help With a Free Speech in School Issue?
 Contact a Lawyer Today